On the Kato problem and extensions for degenerate elliptic operators: Introduction

 Finally, in Section~\ref{section:BVP} we describe in more detail the application of our results to $L^2$ boundary value problems for degenerate elliptic operators.
 The results in this section our the culmination of our work as they depend on all the estimates derived in previous sections.

 As we were completing this project, we learned that related results had been obtained independently by other authors.
-In~\cite{LePhi} Le studies (among other things) the $L^p(w)$ theory for some of the operators considered here and proves estimates for values of $p$ in the range $(2-\epsilon,2+\epsilon)$.
+In~\cite{LePhi} Le studied (among other things) the $L^p(w)$ theory for some of the operators considered here and proved estimates for values of $p$ in the range $(2-\epsilon,2+\epsilon)$.
 His proofs differ from ours in a number of details.
-In~\cite{HLM} Hofmann, Le and Morris establish some Carleson measure estimates and consider the Dirichlet problem for degenerate elliptic operators.
-Also, very recently we learned that Yang and Zhang~\cite{YZ} have proved Kato type estimates in $L^p(w)$ for $p$ in the range $(p_0,2]$.
-Finally, we note that the forthcoming paper \cite{LiMartellPrisuelos} complements our work here as it considers the conical square functions associated to the operator $L_w$.
+In~\cite{HLM} Hofmann, Le and Morris established some Carleson measure estimates and considered the Dirichlet problem for degenerate elliptic operators.
+Also, very recently we learned that Yang and Zhang~\cite{YZ} proved Kato type estimates in $L^p(w)$ for $p$ in the range $(p_0,2]$.
+Finally, we note that the paper \cite{LiMartellPrisuelos} complements our work here as it considers the conical square functions associated to the operator $L_w$.